Sonitotum with Matthew Wayne Selznick Episode 006: Your Creative Family

 - I mentioned this post on how gratitude will make you a better writer.

-- Hazy Days and Cloudy Nights: “How It All Got Started” is my ongoing serial fiction project available exclusively to my patrons.
-Read the first three installments and then get the rest for as little as $1.00 per month!
+- Hazy Days and Cloudy Nights: “How It All Got Started” is my ongoing serial fiction project available exclusively to members of my mailing list community of friends and fans.
+Get in on it for free!

 - Interested in being an interview guest on Sonitotum?
 The details of what I’m looking for in a guest are at the end of the episode… if you fit the bill, email me or use the contact form.
 Thanks!